devanshithakar12/WhatTheHack/xxx-SpeechToText/Student/Challenge-01.md

 - IoTDevices can fail from a broken heart if they are not together with their thingamajig.
 Your device will display a broken heart emoji on its screen if this happens.
 - An IoTDevice can have one or more thingamajigs attached which allow them to connect to multiple networks.

+ - 70/30 is a good method for splitting your data between training and testing

 ## Advanced Challenges (Optional)